Wisconsin Court Records

 - Offspring of adoptees.

-The Wisconsin Department of Children and Families through its Adoption Records Search Program allows adoptees to obtain information regarding their birth and their blood relatives.
+The Wisconsin Department of Children and Families, through its Adoption Records Search Program, allows adoptees to obtain information regarding their birth and their blood relatives.
 The information available through this program includes non-identifying social details, medical and medical history, relevant genetic information of birth families, the personal and contact information of birth parents, and any impounded birth certificates.
-To request an adoption records search from the state DCF, interested and eligible persons are required to download and complete the Adoption Search Application form.
-The completed application along with any other indicated requirements should be delivered to:
+To request an adoption records search from the state DCF, interested and eligible persons are required to download and complete the Adoption Search Application form, which includes detailed instructions to help applicants complete the process correctly.
+The completed application, along with any other indicated requirements, should be delivered to:

 Adoption Records Search Program